 Graduate technology program aims to boost talent pipeline and tackle profession’s long-standing gender imbalance.

 In an age where technology is advancing at the speed of light, the need for tech-savvy graduates is growing just as fast.
 Companies everywhere are striving to create innovative products and applications but this can't happen without top talent.

-Kenyetta Jeter, a Technology Analyst in the firm’s Commercial Banking division, said the program has provided a unique experience by encouraging participants to gain lifelong skills as well, specifically, "teaching us about the need to define ourselves broadly, embrace constant change, and build meaningful relationships in the workplace…Tech Connect provided us with a valuable network of dedicated mentors who welcomed us into the firm.
+Kenyetta Jeter, a Software Engineer in the firm’s Commercial Banking division, said the program has provided a unique experience by encouraging participants to gain lifelong skills as well, specifically, "teaching us about the need to define ourselves broadly, embrace constant change, and build meaningful relationships in the workplace…Tech Connect provided us with a valuable network of dedicated mentors who welcomed us into the firm.
 Together, we have been able to collectively acknowledge the gender gap in technology, and have an open dialogue about diversity of thought," she said.

 In its fourth year, Tech Connect’s 2018 class will be comprised of 60 participants from Argentina, the United Kingdom and the United States.
 Upon completion of Tech Connect, participants transition into Software Engineer Program as software engineers at the conclusion of training.